Manav-Gandass/Crypto-Project/README.md

 Open `index.html` in any modern web browser to use the application.

-#Activity may be hindered due to API rate limits
+#Activity limited due to API rate limits